andreascoclet/Weapons-Detection-yolov8/README.md

 # Weapons-Detection-yolov8

-### Solution Description
+### Solution Overview
-A web service with the ability to upload videos/photos for detecting the presence of weapons and armed individuals, as well as counting the confidence level in the presence of such elements in the images.
+A web service with the capability to upload videos/photos for detecting the presence of weapons and armed individuals, along with calculating the confidence level in the presence of such elements in the image.

+Solution Stack:
+- Python, React, Fast API.
+- YOLOv8m.
+- Roboflow.

 To prepare the service, we:

 - Gathered data from open sources.
-- Annotated images, highlighted bounding boxes for weapons and people with weapons.
+- Annotated images, highlighting bounding boxes for weapons and people with weapons.
 - Implemented algorithms for geometric analysis and corrected distortions in the images.
 - Performed augmentation (artificially increased the number of images).
 - Trained the YoloV8 med model.